wikimedia/mediawiki-extensions-AdvancedSearch/docs/settings.md

 ### Namespace presets `$wgAdvancedSearchNamespacePresets`

 AdvancedSearch supports namespace presets, groups of namespaces that are offered for batch selection via dedicated checkboxes.
-[By default](https://phabricator.wikimedia.org//r/p/mediawiki/extensions/AdvancedSearch;browse/master/extension.json$23) three presets are offered - _discussion_, _generalHelp_, and _all_.
+[By default](https://phabricator.wikimedia.org/diffusion/EASR/browse/master/extension.json$32) the following presets are offered: _defaultNamespaces_, _discussion_, _generalHelp_, and _all_.

 Which namespaces are contained in a preset can be configured
 * statically, through the `namespaces` key containing an array of namespace ids,
 * or programmatically through the `provider` key containing a reference to a JavaScript function returning the aforementioned namespace id array.
-The available provider functions are implemented in [NamespacePresetProviders](https://phabricator.wikimedia.org//r/p/mediawiki/extensions/AdvancedSearch;browse/master/modules/dm/ext.advancedSearch.NamespacePresetProviders.js).
+The available provider functions are implemented in [NamespacePresetProviders](https://phabricator.wikimedia.org/diffusion/EASR/browse/master/modules/dm/ext.advancedSearch.NamespacePresetProviders.js).

 You can use `$wgAdvancedSearchNamespacePresets` to modify the default configuration or add your own presets.